Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 Self-medication if at least one of these signs is present is unacceptable.

-Treatment of acute respiratory viral infections in children under one year old and at an older age can be carried out at home if the doctor has diagnosed mild or middle form illness.
-A pediatrician writes a referral to a hospital for a child if:
+Treatment of ARVI in children under one year of age and at an older age can be carried out at home if a doctor has diagnosed mild or medium shape diseases.
+The pediatrician prescribes a referral to the hospital for a child if:

-• there is a severe form of a viral infection, fraught with complications.
+• a severe form of viral infection is observed, fraught with complications.

-First of all, with ARVI, intoxication is always removed.
+First of all, in case of ARVI, intoxication is always removed.
 The patient is given a large number of warm drink.
-If the treatment is in stationary conditions, droppers are placed.
+If treatment takes place in inpatient conditions, IVs are placed.

-In a hospital with severe ARVI, a child can be given droppers
+In a hospital setting, in case of severe ARVI, a child may be given IV drips

-If the child has a fever, he is prescribed an antipyretic - syrup, tablets, rectal suppositories.
+If a child has a fever, he is prescribed an antipyretic - syrup, tablets, rectal suppositories.
 The form of the drug is always selected taking into account age.
-If necessary, the drug can be administered intramuscularly.
+If necessary, the medicine can be administered intramuscularly.

-When coughing, bronchodilators are used.
-If wheezing is heard, the temperature is above 38.5 ° C, the question may arise about the selection of antibiotics.
-In parallel with them, it is advisable to drink antihistamines in order to minimize the risk of developing an allergic reaction.
+For coughs, bronchodilators are used.
+If wheezing is heard, the temperature remains above 38.5 o C, the question of selecting antibiotics may arise.
+In parallel with them, it is advisable to take antihistamines to minimize the risk of developing an allergic reaction.

-If the larynx swells, antispasmodics are given, Hydrocortisone injections are made (in the most severe cases).
+If the larynx swells, antispasmodics are given and Hydrocortisone injections are given (in the most severe cases).

-Medicines to eliminate the symptoms of SARS in children
+Medicines to eliminate the symptoms of ARVI in children

-Since ARVI is a viral infection, a sick child is shown taking an antiviral drug.
-Based on the severity of symptoms, immune system and age little patient the doctor may prescribe:
+Since ARVI is a viral infection, a sick child is advised to take an antiviral drug.
+Taking into account the severity of symptoms, condition immune system and age little patient the doctor may prescribe:

 • homeopathic composition;